laminlabs/lamindb/docs/tables.md

 # Query tables in storage

-This guide walks through querying tabular data stored as Parquet — streaming directly from disk or cloud storage with PyArrow, Polars, DuckDB, Iceberg, or LanceDB.
+This guide walks through querying tabular datasets stored in parquet and related file formats.
+Queries stream directly from disk or cloud storage with PyArrow, Polars or DuckDB.

 ```python
 import lamindb as ln